-Many people love to get out of the built-up areas when they travel and explore the Island, and for newcomers to Bali, it can be quite surprised when they ask the question if they can see numerous sites in one day.
+Many people love to get out of the built-up areas when they travel and explore the Island, and newcomers to Bali, can be quite surprised when they ask if they can see numerous sites in one day.
 The answer many Bali tourist veterans give is 'no, you won’t be able to do that all in one day', as they know ‘Bali time’.

-Even the Map Giant Google seems to think so, I’ve many a time laughed at the travel times Google proposes for some adventurous journeys.
+Even the map giant Google seems to think so.
+We have many a time in Bali laughed at the travel times Google proposes for some adventurous journeys.
 Google has not yet taken into consideration ceremonies, duck crossing and upside-down chicken trucks.
-Nor, has it imagined that 400 sand trucks could use one small broken road, twice in 24 hours such as the road leading down to the Lake.
-These trucks do sometimes (ok, who am I kidding, quite often) simply not make the journey up or down the hill and offer me a new photo opportunity while they are causing a 1-hour traffic jam.
-Then all the trucks bank up while trying to work out the best way to get their friend's truck, which is hanging vivaciously off the cliff out of that position.
-They probably end up using the same method in pulling the truck out as their other friend did last week - Now that’s a new business idea for the area, truck towing.
+Nor, was it imagined that 400 sand trucks could use one small broken road, twice in 24 hours, such as the road leading down to the Lake.
+These trucks sometimes do (ok, quite often) simply not make the journey up or down the hill and offer a new photo opportunity while they are causing a 1-hour traffic jam.
+Then all the trucks back up while trying to work out the best way to get their friend's truck, which is hanging vivaciously off the cliff out of that position.
+They probably end up using the same method of pulling the truck out as their other friend did last week.
+Now that’s a new business idea for the area, truck towing.

-So, how long does it take to get anywhere, on a boring day, that does not offer a ceremony, duck crossing, chicken truck or sadly another accident?
-Did I mention road works? or simply holes in the road that are signalled by a tree branch sticking out of them to ensure you don’t drive in the hole.
+So, how long does it take to get anywhere, on a boring day that does not offer a ceremony, duck crossing, chicken truck or, sadly, another accident?
+Did we mention roadworks?
+Or simply holes in the road that are signalled by a tree branch sticking out of them to ensure you don’t drive in the hole.

 We also once had a similar experience with an even closer near-death experience as the volcano Mt Batur had just erupted as we were leaving the Lake area and the road under us chose that time to collapse.
-It took 6 months to rebuild it and reopen that road, being that the drop to the ravine underneath was at least 50 metres I still hold my breath when crossing that strip of road.
+It took 6 months to rebuild it and reopen that road, because the drop to the ravine underneath was at least 50 metres.
+We still held our breath when crossing that strip of road.

-Well, here’s a few distances and times just to give an example, if you leave at sunrise as we do you can save 30 minutes off these times:
+Well, here’s a few distances and times just to give an example.
+If you leave at sunrise, you can save 30 minutes off these times:

 • Seminyak to Mount Batur – 2.5 hours.